pytorch/pytorch.github.io/_mobile/home.md

 * Build level optimization and selective compilation depending on the operators needed for user applications, i.e., the final binary size of the app is determined by the actual operators the app needs
 * Support for hardware backends like GPU, DSP, NPU will be available soon

+A typical workflow from training to mobile deployment with the optional model optimization steps is outlined in the following figure.
 <div class="text-center">
   <img src="{{ site.baseurl }}/assets/images/pytorch-mobile.png" width="100%">
 </div>